kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 *   **Flattened Data Model**: The index "flattens" arrays of objects.
 This means parent-child relationships within a nested structure are not preserved in the index, which can lead to false positives when querying across multiple fields of a nested object.
 For example, if you have `variants: [{color: "red", size: "L"}, {color: "blue", size: "M"}]`, a query for `color: "red" AND size: "M"` would match.

-*   **Static Type Inference**: The type of a field (e.g., text, number) is inferred during the first ingestion and remains fixed.
-A field that contains both `"123"` and `123` will be treated as either text or numeric based on the first value seen, and subsequent documents must conform.
+*   **Dynamic Typing**: TiCI embraces the flexibility of JSON.
+The type of a field is determined on a per-document basis.
+This means a given JSON path (e.g., `$.user_id`) can contain a number in one document (`12345`) and a string in another (`"user-abc"`).
+TiCI indexes each value according to its actual type.
+Queries for a specific type (e.g., a range query on numbers) will only consider documents where the path contains a matching type and will ignore others, without performing any automatic type conversion.

 *   **No Phrase Matching**: The initial version will support single-term matching via `fts_match_word`.
 Support for multi-term phrase queries is planned for a future release.